prannoys21/TestRepo/README.md

-# Adaptive and Innovative MOOC Framework: WeLearn
+# WeLearn: Adaptive and Innovative MOOC Framework
 This is the course project done in Spring MVC along with Hibernate and Maven.

 Advanced Chat and Progress System for Collaborative Knowledge Building